fionacarson/fionacarson.github.io/index.md

 - Delayed discharge bed days by age and reason for delay

 #### Key Findings
-- The rate of discharging patients from hospital has slowed considerably - delayed bed days are close to 30% higher than pre-pandemic.
+- The rate of discharging patients has slowed considerably compared to pre-pandemic levels.
-- Data from Summer 2022 shows length of hospital stay is rising.
+- The length of hospital stay is rising.
 - The result is higher bed occupancy and so lower bed availability.
-- This explains the lower patient volumes (admissions) as there are available fewer beds.
+- This, in turn,  explains the lower patient admissions as there is nowhere for new patients to go.
 - With slower admissions, A&E waiting times rise as people wait to be seen.
-- The pandemic increased waiting lists as attention and resources was focused on COVID patients.
+- The pandemic increased waiting lists as attention and resources were focused on Covid patients.
-- It seems the NHS is struggling to process this back-log alongside it BAU patient intake.
+- The NHS is struggling to process the waiting list back-log.
-- The pipe is too narrow for the increased volume of patients.
-- Whether this restriction is due to staffing levels, insufficient beds, staff exhaustion and/or another limited resource, it’s not clear from the data we have seen.
-- The NHS crises is not limited to winter.
-It’s presently an all-year condition.
+- The NHS crises is not limited to winter it is an all-year condition.

-#### Ethical Considerations
-Some of the datasets had flags for confidentiality, meaning that values were low enough that they could identify and individual.
-This meant that patient numbers are underestimated in some of teh health boards with lower patient numbers.
-To limit the effect that this would have we imputed missing values as 1 (making the assumption that at least one patient was there), but only in cased were we were aggregating further.
-Once aggregated there are no further issues with confidentiality.

-There are some ethical considerations around publishing waiting time data.
-As described in the data bias section different waiting times will be calculated depending on whether you use the completed or patients still waiting datasets.
-This could lead to patients having unrealistic expectations for how quickly they will be seen for a particular condition.

 #### App Screenshot